beginning of content

 Chemical burns – first aid and treatment

-For help and advice about poison, call the poisons information hotline on 13 11 26.
-This hotline is open 24 hours a day, 7 days a week.
+For help and advice about poison, call the Poisons information Hotline on 13 11 26.

 What are chemical burns?

-Many chemicals that are commonly used at home, school or work can cause serious burns to the skin.
-It is important to wash any chemical off the skin as quickly as possible.
-Use a large amount of water.
+Many chemicals that are commonly used at home, school or work can cause serious burns to the body.

 Chemical burn first aid

-If the chemical is on your skin, wash it off straight away with a large amount of water.
-Keep putting water on for at least 20 minutes.
+If the chemical is on your skin, wash it off straight away with cool running water.
+Keep the affected area under water for at least 20 minutes.
 Continue washing even after the chemical seems to have been removed.
-This helps to reduce damage to your tissues.
+This helps to reduce tissue damage.

 If possible, place the person in a shower.
 The water will wash the chemical away from the body.